ziotom78/HPixLib/doc/source/introduction.rst

   rarely an issue, but memory can be easily wasted.

-* Although it is meant as a basis for creating bindings to other languages, CHealpix itself only provides C bindings (i.e. no Fortran/IDL support).
-Also, even if you can use CHealpix in a C++ program, the library is not going to use all those nice features of C++ like std::vector and templates.
+* Although it is meant as a basis for creating bindings to other languages, HPixLib itself only provides C bindings (i.e. no Fortran/IDL support).
+Also, even if you can use HPixLib in a C++ program, the library is not going to use all those nice features of C++ like std::vector and templates.